muxinc/mux-go/docs/PlaybackRestrictionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UpdateReferrerDomainRestriction**
-> PlaybackRestriction UpdateReferrerDomainRestriction(ctx, pLAYBACKRESTRICTIONID, body)
+> PlaybackRestrictionResponse UpdateReferrerDomainRestriction(ctx, pLAYBACKRESTRICTIONID, body)
 Update the Referrer Playback Restriction

 Allows you to modify the list of domians or change how Mux validates playback requests without the `Referer` HTTP header.
 The Referrer restriction fully replaces the old list with this new list of domains.